You're probably familiar with the logical operators and and or.

 print((True or False) and False)

-First, we evaluate the expression in the parentheses, (True or False)
+First, we evaluate the expression in the parentheses, (True or False).
+It evaluates to True:

 print(True and False)